Bariatrics at the edge

 Mercy Bariatrics Perth

-We have now done 6 patients under the age of 18 with incredibly gratifying results.
+We have now done 8 patients under the age of 18 with incredibly gratifying results.
 Self-esteem improves as does school attendance and confidence.
-If you or your child is morbidly obese and still under 18 we would be happy to meet and discuss if surgery is suitable for you.
+If your child or teen is morbidly obese and between 16 – 18 we would be happy to meet and discuss if surgery is suitable for them.

 Call 08 9272 0420 or see our contact page for email and location details.